 Property value can often see significant decreases once wind turbines are put in place due to future buyers not being willing to place themselves so close to the zone.
 This is partly due to the unsightly nature of the giant fans as well as partially related to the reasons already given above.
 In the end a consumer is likely to choose a similar location that is not next to turbines than the same building that is in the vicinity.
 Residents of Tasmania want to be prudent with any developments that have the potential to harm things rather than bring positive outcomes.
 We urge everyone to contact the developers and plead with them not to bring this construction to our area.
 It is an uphill battle due to the money involved in the construction project but it can be stopped with enough effort.

 Many established companies in the community agree with our stance that these 200 turbines should simply not be built at all.
 Macquarie Builders is a locally owned and operated construction company that shares this view with our non-profit.
-Jim Brown an industry expert and manager at Milano's states that, "the addition of these wind turbines will be devastating to the local economy in similar ways as they have been in other communities unfortunate enough to have these poles deposited in their presence."
+Jim Brown an industry expert at Milano's states that, "the addition of these wind turbines will be devastating to the local economy in similar ways as they have been in other communities unfortunate enough to have these poles deposited in their presence."
 Tas Clothing company is a third company which supports the effort to block the construction of the turbines before it is too late.